teddykoker/blog/_posts/2020-11-11-performers.md

 may require much longer sequence lengths, such as dialog, protein sequences, and images.

-Many have developed their own "X-former" in an attempt to reduce this complexity, for a full survey see {% cite tay2020efficient %}.
+Over the past few months, many have developed their own "X-former" to reduce this complexity, and this is becoming a growing area of research; for a full survey see {% cite tay2020efficient %}.

 ## Performer